A joint project initiative of

 TAG's "H2 Readiness of the TAG Pipeline System" project connects the H2 pipeline at the Italian-Austrian border (Arnoldstein) with those at the Austrian-Slovakian border (Baumgarten).

-The project consists of repurposing one of the three existing CH4 pipelines of the TAG system to 100% hydrogen, with all associated facilities such as compressors, metering stations and offtake stations, between Arnoldstein and Baumgarten.
+The project consists of repurposing one of the three existing CH4 pipelines of the TAG system to pure hydrogen, with all associated facilities such as compressors, metering stations and offtake stations, between Arnoldstein and Baumgarten.
 There it will be connected to GCA's H2-WAG pipeline within Austria to supply central Austria and southern Germany, and to EUSTREAM's H2 pipeline.

 The system is optimised to transport hydrogen in "H2 forward flow direction" with an import capacity to Austria of about 168 GWh/day from low-cost production areas in North Africa to the largest hydrogen demand clusters using mainly existing infrastructure.